Jammyjamjamman/Magnetometer_data_server/server/README.md

 ## Running the Server

 Before starting the server, make sure the database reader username, password and database location is set in `mongo_cursors.py`.
+The default homepage for the server is `index.html`, in the same directory as the server script.
+The URL of the server needs setting in the javascript of `index.html`.
+By default, it is set to `var URL = http://localhost:5000`.
+This URL is where the webpage retrieves magnetometer data from.

 To start the server, run server.py: